 In years past, all this motion control would have typically required the stepper/servo motor controls, one or more dedicated motion controllers, and a supervisory PLC.
 But today, some of even the most compact PLCs include built-in software instructions and high-speed input/output provisions to command stepper and servo controls directly.

 Another benefit of using a PLC as the all-in-one motion control solution regards how well it works with industrial human-machine interfaces (HMIs) for location visualization, and the extensive remote visualization and IoT connectivity natively available with these automation systems.
 Users can create a machine that works well, while keeping operators informed via web browsers and mobile devices.

 Linear actuation is useful for many types of applications.
 For example, in pick-and-place applications (with a multitude of gripper types) for handling products and payloads.
-Also, industrial-grade automation of cutters, routers, CNC machines, and more, as well as commercial-grade control of 3D printers, laser engravers, vinyl cutters, and other similar applications.
+Also, industrial-grade automation of cutters, routers, CNC machines such as the Thermal Dynamics a80, and more, as well as commercial-grade control of 3D printers, laser engravers, vinyl cutters, and other similar applications.

 By choosing off-the-shelf linear actuators and pairing them with stepper or servo motors commanded by modern PLCs, OEMs and designers have a reliable way of rapidly creating efficient, accurate, and powerful machine automation with IoT connectivity built in.